-Based in London, UK, agileKRC uses innovative approaches to assist organisations achieve greater agility.
+Based in London, UK, agileKRC uses innovative approaches to assist organisations achieve greater business agility.

 agileKRC has been working with agile since the 1990s, and along the way has been involved in many key agile developments.
 Today agileKRC continues to innovate and develop new methods and approaches.